Naz1337/SE_Lab6_7/dank names.md

 30. Thought: To enhance the magician idea, we could use a name that suggests a master of the arcane art of information retrieval.
    - Name: DocuSorcerer

+---

+1. Thought: The app can answer user questions using AI and a database of documents.
+Name: "QueryWise"

+2. Thought: "QueryWise" is a good name but it sounds more formal.
+How about a friendlier approach?
+Name: "AskPal"

+3. Thought: The app also ranks restaurants based on group preferences.
+The name should reflect this feature too.
+Name: "DineRanker"

+4. Thought: "DineRanker" sounds a bit rigid.
+How about something more approachable and friendly?
+Name: "MealMates"

+5. Thought: Combining the aspect of asking questions and ranking preferences.
+Name: "QueryCuisine"

+6. Thought: Making the name sound more fun and enjoyable, something that fits well with the group setting.
+Name: "FeastyFind"

+7. Thought: The app is like a guide, leading the way to answers and good food.
+Name: "GuideBite"

+8. Thought: Combining the aspect of wisdom (knowledge from documents) and taste (restaurant ranking).
+Name: "WisTaste"

+9. Thought: Highlighting the AI feature and its use for restaurant discovery.
+Name: "BistroBot"

+10. Thought: The app helps find a consensus in group restaurant selection.
+Name: "ConsensusCafe"

+11. Thought: The app is like an oracle, providing answers and suggestions.
+Name: "OracleEats"

+12. Thought: Signifying the ease of getting answers and finding restaurants.
+Name: "EasyQueryCuisine"

+13. Thought: The app is also about bringing people together, creating harmony.
+Name: "HarmonyDiner"

+14. Thought: A play on the term "Food for thought".
+Name: "ThoughtfulTaste"

+15. Thought: Emphasizing the cooperative nature of the restaurant ranking feature.
+Name: "CoDine"

+16. Thought: The app serves as a bridge between queries and food preferences.
+Name: "BridgeBites"

+17. Thought: The app uses smart AI technology to answer questions and rank food places.
+Name: "SmartFeast"

+18. Thought: A name that shows the app's role as an advisor in information and food selection.
+Name: "AdvisorEats"

+19. Thought: The app finds the perfect match for queries and food choices.
+Name: "PerfectMatchDine"

+20. Thought: The app uses intelligence (AI) to discover (restaurant ranking and answers).
+Name: "DiscoverIntellect"

+21. Thought: Expressing the quickness of getting answers and food choices.
+Name: "FastFindFeast"

+22. Thought: The app assists users with information and restaurant choices.
+Name: "AssistDine"

+23. Thought: The app is about ranking and preference.
+Name: "RanknDine"

+24. Thought: The app serves knowledge and good food.
+Name: "ServeSavvy"

+25. Thought: A more casual and friendly name.
+Name: "ChowChums"

+26. Thought: The app navigates the world of information and food.
+Name: "InfoDineNavigator"

+27. Thought: Highlighting the sorting of preferences for the perfect restaurant choice.
+Name: "SortNSavor"

+28. Thought: Reflecting the confluence of knowledge and good food.
+Name: "WisdomWell"

+29. Thought: A name that denotes the app as a solution for queries and dining.
+Name: "DineSolution"

+30. Thought: The app aids in making collective decisions.
+Name: "CollectiveChoiceDine"